V-agor/Milkshake/README.md

 We will create a database named Milkshake_app and prepare our database schema

+Note: A server environment needs to be setup in pgadmin before hand before scripts can be created

 <img width="1920" height="1080" alt="Screenshot (1111)" src="https://github.com/user-attachments/assets/c81a7d5e-5ca8-4be0-b559-9370773a12ed" />

 Lets us explore the tables in depth: